 "A Musical Little Women offers holiday charm...
 It brings people together around an inspiring communal endeavor that spreads good cheer all over town." - Mark Dewey, Shenandoah Press

 Classic: 5 Women 5 Men 9 Young Women 3 Young Men 2 Girls 1 Boy

 A musical adaptation of Louisa May Alcott's beloved book LITTLE WOMEN featuring Music composed by Diane El-Shafey, accompaniment by Carma Jones and book adaptation by Meredith Bean McMath RIGHTS AVAILABLE SUMMER 2021.

 The Musical opens with the bang.
-Taken directly from May Alcott's novel , as Jo March has her sisters act out one of the many of her dramatic tales.
-In the grand Opening Scene of our musical adaptation, Josephine March’s story turns into song and soon the characters in her vivid imagination tumble on to the stage: a captive princess watches the fateful sword fight between a good prince and an evil Lord, Magical fairies turn a wolf back into a handsome prince, a ballerina is released from the wicked Witch by a magical queen and more...
+Taken directly from May Alcott's novel, as Jo March has her sisters act out one of her dramatic tales.
+In the grand Opening Scene of our musical adaptation, Josephine March’s story turns into song and all the characters of her vivid imagination tumble on to the stage: a captive princess watches the fateful sword fight between a good prince and an evil Lord, Magical fairies turn a wolf back into a handsome prince, a ballerina is released from the wicked Witch by a magical queen and more...
 The goal of A Musical LITTLE WOMEN is take Louisa May Alcott's story and make it as vivid as our own imaginations and let each song enhance the emotions and changes each character experiences.
-MORE INFORMATION / RIGHTS AVAILABLE THIS JUNE
+MORE INFORMATION / RIGHTS AVAILABLE JUNE 2021.

 ROMANCE from Broadway to Lincoln Center